-- 1.6 The Future Airspace Strategy VFR Implementation Group (FASWIG) register of VFR Significant Areas3 lists the Brize Norton/Boscombe Down/Bristol Gap as a 'busy VFR area with a wide range of local and transit traffic'. - 1.7 It also states that the gap is only 'moderately constrained by Bristol Class D in the West but any increase of CAS would increase the density of traffic...and place a further major obstruction to non-CAS pilots as rerouting is not a practical option because of Bristol and Brize Norton CAS and Salisbury Plain ranges'4. - 1.8 From the VFR heatmaps it can be concluded that: - The 'Bristol gap' is more congested towards Salisbury Plain than Bristol CTA. - The gap between the Keevil and the boundary of Salisbury Plain DA is not as widely utilised as operating to the North of Keevil between Frome, Westbury and Trowbridge. - 1.9 However, the data does not factor in the transit altitude that aircraft are operating around Keevil so this data must be used in conjunction with ADS-B and glider data.
+- 1.7 The Future Airspace Strategy VFR Implementation Group (FASWIG) register of VFR Significant Areas3 lists the Brize Norton/Boscombe Down/Bristol Gap as a 'busy VFR area with a wide range of local and transit traffic'. - 1.8 It also states that the gap is only 'moderately constrained by Bristol Class D in the West but any increase of CAS would increase the density of traffic...and place a further major obstruction to non-CAS pilots as rerouting is not a practical option because of Bristol and Brize Norton CAS and Salisbury Plain ranges'4. - 1.9 From the VFR heatmaps it can be concluded that: - The 'Bristol gap' is more congested towards Salisbury Plain than Bristol CTA. - The gap between the Keevil and the boundary of Salisbury Plain DA is not as widely utilised compared to operating to the North of Keevil between Frome, Westbury and Trowbridge. - 1.10 However, the data does not factor in the transit altitude that aircraft are operating around Keevil so this data must be used in conjunction with ADS-B and glider data taken for aircraft operating at lower altitudes as well as the SkyDemon user data at Annex A both of which indicates pilot behaviour is to avoid the Keevil overhead.